-- H. Memoir of the Families of M'Combie and Thoms, originally M'Intosh and M'Thomas.
+- The Story of William and Lucy Smith.
+Edited by George Merriam. - H. Memoir of the Families of M'Combie and Thoms, originally M'Intosh and M'Thomas.
 Compiled from History and Tradition.
 By WILLIAM M'COMBIE SMITH.
 With Illustrations.
-8vo, 7s. éd.
+8vo, 7s.
+6d.
 SMITH. - Greek Testament Lessons for Colleges, Schools, and SMITH.
 Private Students, consisting chiefly of the Sermon on the Mount and the Parables of our Lord.
 With Notes and Essays.
-By the Rev. J. Hunter Smith, M.A., King Edward's School, Birmingham.
+By the Rev. J. HUNTER SMITH, M.A., King Edward's School, Birmingham.
 Crown 8vo, 6s. - SMITH.
 The Secretary for Scotland.
 Being a Statement of the Powers and Duties of the new Scottish Office.
-With a Short Historical Introduction, and numerous references to important Administrative Documents.
-By W. C. Smith, LL.B., Advocate.
-8vo, 6s.

-"SON OF THE MARSHES, A."

-- From Spring to Fall; or, When Life Stirs.
-By "A Son of the Marshes.
+With a Short Historical Intro-duction, and numerous references to important Administrative Documents.
+By W. C. SMITH, LL.B., Advocate.
+8vo, 6s. - "SON OF THE MARSHES, A." - From Spring to Fall; or, When Life Stirs.
+By "A Son of THE MARSHES.
 Crown Svo, 3s.
 6d. - Within an Hour of London Town: Among Wild Birds and their Haunts.
-Edited by J. A. Owen.
+Edited by J. A. OWEN.
 Cheap Uniform Edition.
 Crown 8vo, 3s.
 6d. - With the Woodlanders, and By the Tide.
 Cheap Uniform Edition.
 Crown Svo, 3s.
 6d. - On Surrey Hills.
 Cheap Uniform Edition.
 Crown 8vo, 3s.
 6d.
 Annals of a Fishing Village.
 Cheap Uniform Edition.
 Crown 8vo, 3s.
 6d. - EY.
 The Ethics of Naturalism.
 Being the Shaw Fellow-ship Lectures, 1884.
-By W. R. Sorley, M.A., Fellow of Trinity College, Cam-bridge, Professor of Logic and Philosophy in University College of South Wales.
+By W. R. SORLEY, M.A., Fellow of Trinity College, Cam-bridge, Professor of Logic and Philosophy in University College of South Wales.
+SORLEY.
 Crown 8vo, 6s. - SPEEDY.
 Sport in the Highlands and Lowlands of Scotland with Rod and Gun.
-By Tom Speedy.
+By Tom SPEEDY.
 Second Edition, Revised and Enlarged.
 With Illustrations by Licut.
 General Hope Crealocke, C.B., C.M.G., and others.
 8vo, 15s. - SPROTT.
 The Worship and Offices of the Church of Scotland.
-By George W. Sprott, D.D., Minister of North Berwick.
-Crown 8vo, 6s. - STATISTICAL ACCOUNT OF SCOTLAND.
+By GEORGE W. SPROTT, D.D., Minister of North Berwick.
+Crown Svo, 6s. - STATISTICAL ACCOUNT OF SCOTLAND.
 Complete, with Index.
 15 vols.
 8vo, £16, 16s.